 On Friday 13th September 2002 Philip survived a near fatal motorcycle accident on the North York Moors that left him with devastating injuries, a right leg below the knee amputee and post traumatic stress.
 He published his first collection of poetry, ‘Heart on the Mountain’, as an Ebook in 2012 and in paperback in 2013 where it has garnered five star reviews.

-On the 10th anniversary of his accident he set himself the challenge to run the Dales Way long distance trail, over 80 miles / 130km in three days, raising over £2000 for the charities, Martin House Children’s Hospice, Mind, Combat Stress, and Survival International.
+On the 10th anniversary of his accident Philip set himself the challenge to run the Dales Way long distance trail, over 80 miles / 130km in three days, raising over £2000 for the charities, Martin House Children’s Hospice, Mind, Combat Stress, and Survival International.

 In December 2013 he had the honour and privilege to travel down to Westminster, London to receive the Award for Inspiration at the national Limbless Association Prosthetic and Orthotic Awards.

 ‘Without the dedicated work of the medical professionals who saved my life and enabled my rehabilitation nor the unstinting love and support of my family, friends and colleagues I could not have made the immense journey of recovery I had to undertake.
 I dedicate this award to you.’ – Philip Sheridan